Response Procedures

 • “Sexual assault” as defined in 20 U.S.C.
 1092(f)(6)(A)(v), “dating violence” as defined in 34 U.S.C.
 12291(a)(10), “domestic violence” as defined in 34 U.S.C.
 12291(a)(8), or “stalking” as defined in 34 U.S.C.
 12291(a)(30).
 (Refer to Section XII for formal definitions.)

-Nothing in this part precludes Pacific Lutheran University from removing a respondent from an educational program or activity on an emergency basis, pending an individualized safety and risk assessment and determination that an immediate threat to the physical health or safety of any student or other individual arising from the allegations of sexual harassment justifies removal.
-In these situations, Pacific Lutheran University will provide the respondent with notice and an opportunity to appeal the decision immediately following the removal.
+Initial assessment of these criteria, does not preclude Pacific Lutheran University from removing a Respondent from an educational program or activity on an emergency basis, pending an individualized safety and risk assessment and determination that an immediate threat to the physical health or safety of any student or other individual arising from the allegations of sexual harassment justifies removal.
+In these situations, Pacific Lutheran University will provide the Respondent with notice and an opportunity to appeal the decision immediately following the removal.
 This provision may not be construed to modify any rights under the Individuals with Disabilities Education Act, Section 504 of the Rehabilitation Act of 1973, or the Americans with Disabilities Act.

 If a report is formally dismissed by the Title IX Coordinator or their designee, the report will be referred to the Office of Student Rights and Responsibilities for evaluation if the reported behavior is otherwise a violation of the Pacific Lutheran University’s Student Code of Conduct.
 The Impacted Party(ies) will be notified of the dismissal in writing.